Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnFT"></a>

 ### MsgBurnFT
+Deprecated: use MsgBurn

 MsgBurnFT is the Msg/BurnFT request type.

-Note: deprecated (use MsgBurn)

 | Field | Type | Label | Description |